StellarSt0rm/scratchclientImproved/docs/reference/Studio.md

 - **comment_id** (`#!python int`) - The ID of the comment to be deleted.

+**RETURNS** - `#!python int`

 ###`#!python report_comment(comment_id)` { #report_comment data-toc-label="report_comment" }

 Reports a comment on the studio.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

 !!! warning